 They are currently sitting with two closed complaints with the Better Business Bureau and a D- rating.

-Like many debt collectors, Global Crossing Local Services utilizes aggressive communication tactics to coerce you into making payments.
+Like many debt collectors, they utilize aggressive communication tactics to coerce you into making payments.

-Essentially, they want you to feel as though you have no other choice but to pay them the balance of your debt.
+Essentially, they want you to feel as though you have no other choice but to pay them.

-Even if the debt belongs to you, Global Crossing Local Services doesn’t have the right to threaten or intimidate you.
+Even if the debt belongs to you, they do not have the right to threaten or intimidate you.

 You are protected under the Fair Debt Collection Practices Act (FDCPA) from certain collection tactics.

-Be sure to familiarize yourself with your rights under the FDCPA before you communicate with Global Crossing Local Services or any other debt collector.
+Be sure to familiarize yourself with your rights under the FDCPA before you communicate with them.